animagine/Pokemon-Timed-Quiz-with-Javascript/README.md

-# A simple Pokemon trivia built with Html,CSS and Javascript.
+# A simple Pokemon trivia built with HTML, CSS, and Javascript.
-This application features a timer, multiple-choice quiz and a highscore tracker.
+This application features a timer, a multiple-choice quiz, and a high score tracker.

 ## Acceptance criteria
 The following guides helped to ensure that the application worked as it should.